What is Dyslexia

 Dyslexia covers disorders that involve difficulty in learning to read and write, interpret words, letters, and other symbols, but does not affect general intelligence.
 Dyslexics are usually highly intelligent people who experience great difficulty with learning most literacy, and it can also affect a range of other areas, including motor skills, their organisation, focus, time and processing difficulties.
 Sadly because the root cause of dyslexia is not understood, individuals are often treated as though they are deliberately just being uncooperative and ‘difficult’ or even lazy.

 Dyslexia is an alternative way of thinking.
 Because dyslexics think predominantly with pictures and images, this often allows them to picture things with great clarity and speed.
 The struggle is with two-dimensional symbols such as letters of the alphabet and numerals.
 These symbols can cause the picture thinker to feel confused and overwhelmed.
-When there is no picture, for example the word ‘the’, the confusion begins for a picture thinker.
-Dyslexics react to this confusion by disorienting, which in turn causes a false sensory perception, or in other words, incorrect information being taken in.
-No two dyslexics will manifest identical symptoms.
-These symptoms will not be consistent nor constant.
-The severity and degree of disorientation will vary from person to person and from one time to another.
-This makes it important that when dealing with dyslexia we create a personalised program for each individual.

 If dyslexia is left untreated, this can lead to those feeling a deep sense of frustration, like they don’t belong, and all the negative emotional reactions slowly lead to low self esteem and covering up solutions, creating coping mechanisms.

-There can be a large amount of shame, embarrassment and even humiliation that goes along with not being able to read and write well.
-It can be a dyslexic’s worst nightmare to ever be caught out and exposed in the workforce, school or within the family circle.
-By creating coping mechanisms, they can get through a large part of life without being noticed or diagnosed.
 Once completing a program, clients feel as though a weight has been lifted from their shoulders, as everything starts to become more clear and understood, allowing them to control and manage their dyslexia.

 Take The First Step Towards Changing Your Life